Artem-Shapovalov/sea/docs/user_stories.md

 User wants to reuse the code from another project and places it in some place in his current projects.

+## Solution

 1. There's no other cases instead of build.
 2. Sea checks the filesystem for project files.
 3. Sea prepares list and sort it from the far to near.
+4. Sea and package manager checks out the packages and install it if needed at the root project directory
+5. Sea scans the list and collect includes and defines.
+Include paths are appended to the current project includes, macro definitions may be overriden in the projects near to root.
+6. Builder builds the projects in list and place the output binaries at the root project directory.

 # Making a package with libraries and resources

 # Unit testing

 # Embedding the Sea in CI/CD pipelines

+# TODO

+1. Seems to be Sea should have a separate component `project manager`